+Vespers is on hiatus while Rev. Craig is on Sabbatical Jan.-May 2020.
 Vespers – Once a month we have an evening worship service led by Rev. Craig Nowak.
 These informal 30-45 minute services explore a theme through readings, a short homily, meditation, or music, and the sharing of our aspirations.

 Pot-luck Supper: 6:00 pm; Service: 7:00 pm

+Food and Faith is on hiatus while Rev. Craig is on Sabbatical Jan. – May 2020.
 Food and Faith – Our adult enrichment/development program is designed to foster reflection and spiritual growth.
 Topics and formats vary.
 Recent programs have included “Behind the Kitchen Door”, an examination and reflection on social justice and the food service industry; “Living a Life That Matters”, a book and discussion group based on the book of the same name by Rabbi Harold Kushner; and Small Group Ministry, a reflection and discussion group exploring the realities of life including asking for help; starting anew, money, acceptance, our gifts, etc. Each session is preceded by a pot-luck supper.

-When: 2nd Wednesday of the month Sept/Oct-June
+When: The second Wednesday of the month Oct-June

 Pot-luck supper: 6:00 pm; Discussion: 7:00 pm